 Some people with disabilities live in institutions.
 Institutions are places where a lot of disabled people live.

-People living in institutions did not decide to live there.

-They were usually put there by someone else.

-Institutions are not run by the people living there.

-Institutions are run by the people who work there.

-People living in institutions usually can't leave when they want to.

-They usually can't spend their free time how they want to.
+People living in institutions were usually put there by someone else, and did not decide to live there.
+Institutions are run by the people who work there, not by the people living there.
+People living in institutions usually can't leave when they want to, or spend their free time how they want to.

 Institutions are bad places to live.

-We know institutions hurt people with disabilities.

-People with disabilities should get to live in the community.
+We know institutions hurt people with disabilities, and that people with disabilities should get to live in the community.

-Sometimes, some institutions will close down.

-But new institutions keep getting made.
+Sometimes, some institutions will close down, but new institutions keep getting made.

-The new institutions might look different from the old ones.

-But they are just like the old institutions.
+The new institutions might look different from the old ones, but they are just like the old institutions.
 We need to make sure no more new institutions get made.

-We should work to close all institutions for good.

-To close institutions, we need to learn why they keep opening.
+To close all institutions for good, we need to learn why they keep opening.

 This toolkit will teach you about the history of institutions.

-It will tell you about why some institutions got closed.

-It will also tell you why new institutions still get made.
+It will tell you about why some institutions got closed, and why new institutions still get made.